rcoedo/koa-react-book-management/README.md

 The app is configured to run in aws using ECS and EC2.
 To deploy the application run:

 1. `make package` packages the whole thing and creates a docker image.
-2. `make deploy` pushes the image to ECS and launches the container.
+2. `make deploy` pushes the image.

 ### Frontend